 Girl, interrupted is all about the trouble of not fitting in and not knowing what or where your life is taking you.
 It points out the issue of panic attacks, anxiety, and feeling of not belonging anywhere.

 7. The Secret Life Of Walter Mitty (2013)

 Director: Ben Stiller

 If you have social anxiety or relate to it in any way, this movie is a must-watch.
-This 2013 movie is about Walter (played by Ben Stiller) who lives a boring and dull life but dreams about romantic and action-filled life in order to find an escape from his monotonous life.
+This 2013 movie about social anxiety features Ben Stiller as Walter who lives a dull life but dreams about romantic and action-filled life to find an escape from his monotonous life.

 This movie depicts how a man with social anxiety sets out on a journey of self-reflection and self-discovery when his job is in peril.
 This movie is based on the book (1939) of the same name by author James Thurber.

 A movie about social anxiety, Nerve follows Josh Briggs (Played by Tyler Langdon), a young man with social anxiety.
 He agrees to be a subject of an experiment for the treatment of social anxiety disorder.
 Josh hopes that by being part of this experiment, his troubles will end.
 Little does he know that Josh is about to go through a battle.

 Charlie Kaufman (played by Nicholas Cage) is a screenwriter who struggles to adapt Susan Orlean’s (Played by Meryl Streep) book about John Laroche (Played by Chris Cooper) who clones rare orchids and sells them.
 Charlie struggles with social anxiety and a lack of confidence.
 When asked to write this adaptation for the screen, he faces writer’s block.

 With his twin Donald’s help, he struggles to find inspiration but things take a turn.
 This movie about social anxiety is fun to watch and with a dual performance by Nicholas Cage, Adaptation is a movie you should add to your watchlist today.